shanikasaudhan143/ChiefTrain/README.md

    git clone ChiefTain
    cd ChiefTain

-2. **Create a .env file in the project root with the following variables:**
+2. **Create a .env file in the  ChiefTain/backend with the following variables:**
    ```bash
    SUPABASE_URL=…
    SUPABASE_KEY=…